ganrad/openai-api-router/README.md

 6. Retrieve the API Gateway Server info (/instanceinfo)

-   Use a web browser to access the API Gateway Server *instanceinfo* endpoint.
+   Use a web browser to access the API Gateway Server *info* endpoint - `/instanceinfo`.
 Specify correct values for the gateway listen port and environment.
 See below.

    http://localhost:{API_GATEWAY_PORT}/api/v1/{API_GATEWAY_ENV}/apirouter/instanceinfo